 - are entitled to Armed Forces Independence Payment (AFIP).

-- are entitled to Disability Living Allowance.
+- are entitle to a Personal Independence Payment or Disability Living Allowance

 How to apply

 Complete the Special Support Grant application form and return it to your EA regional office, along with evidence: